leiMizzou/MAUDE-Schema-Compressor/README.md

 ## Contact

-For any questions or suggestions, please open an issue on the [GitHub repository](https://github.com/yourusername/maude-schema-analysis/issues) or contact [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, please open an issue on the [GitHub repository](https://github.com/leiMizzou/maude-schema-analysis/issues) or contact [lhua0420@gmail.com](mailto:lhua0420@gmail.com).

 ---

-*This project is maintained by [Your Name](https://github.com/yourusername).*
+*This project is maintained by [Lei Hua](https://github.com/leiMizzou).*